Unbiased likelihood estimation of Wright-Fisher diffusion processes

 \section{Conclusion}

-In this paper we have presented an unbiased estimation technique for a class of Wright-Fisher diffusion processes that cover a wide range of applications of interest.
-The main advantage of our method is that it is based on exact simulation of Wright-Fisher diffusions, which circumvents any source of error due to numerical approximations and provides unbiased maximum likelihood estimators.
-We have illustrated the performance of our method in a numerical example showing promising results.
+In this paper we have presented an unbiased Monte Carlo likelihood-based inference approach for the selection parameter of a class of Wright-Fisher diffusion processes.
+The main advantage of our method is that it is based on exact simulation of Wright-Fisher diffusions, which circumvents any source of error due to numerical approximations and provides consistent maximum likelihood estimators.
+We have illustrated the performance of our method in two numerical examples showing promising results.

 Future work includes exploring the joint estimation of mutation and selection.
 However, the rejection mechanism at the core of existing exact simulation algorithms for Wright-Fisher diffusions requires mutation parameters for candidate and target paths to be the same, and thus, this extension would require to develop new exact simulation techniques, which are outside of the scope of this paper.